pantsbuild/actions/init-pants/README.md

 ## Secrets

 This action does not use any secrets at this point.
-It might need some once it stops projects that use remote caching.
+It might need some once it supports projects that use remote caching.

 ## Environment variables